fs-feup/autonomous-systems/ReportAndre.md

 ## 1. System Architecture and Files

 The system is structured into four distinct ROS 2 packages/nodes, each responsible for a specific stage of the robot's autonomy pipeline.
+In order to run the project, the **robot.launch.py** file deals with launching all nodes needed -> "ros2 launch launcher robot.launch.py"

 | Node Name | File | Primary Responsibility | Key Subscriptions | Key Publications |
 |-----------|------|------------------------|-------------------|------------------|